chucky995/Numta_classification/README.md

 Upon extraction there will be training and testing data separated in a-f parts.
 This program uses images from only the a part.

 There will also be csv files containing metadata.
-Select the labels and create a separate csv file for easy processing.
+Open the corresponding csv files and select the labels column and create a separate csv file.

-Run the program and enjoy or make your won model and run it on this
+Run the program and enjoy.